Name: Maria Belyaeva

-CNS 101 is a program for all incoming first-year CS students to build CS community and connect students to CS-specific resources.
-Each student will be able to choose a 101 course with a small group of other first-year students.
+CNS 101 is a program for all incoming first-year students and the CS Freshmen Pods are designed to build CS community and connect students to CS-specific resources.
+Each student will be able to choose a 101 Pod course with a small group of other first-year students.
 An experienced CS mentor and CS staff facilitator will lead the weekly 1-hour meetings on several topics from time management to how to turn in your CS homework.
 Each seminar will also have a social aspect planned by their mentor.
 There will be several events over the semester such as capture the flag tournaments, scavenger hunts, community service events, and group study sessions that you will have the opportunity to attend with your 101-mates!

 How do I join?

 During Orientation, you will register for your first semester of classes, including your 101 seminar.
 These seminars can be found on the Fall course schedule with the title NSC 001S Natural Sciences Seminar, and there will be many times for you to choose from.
 Don't worry!
 The class doesn't add any hours to your schedule and we don't assign homework, so you will have plenty of time to focus on your other classes!